In Your Area

 New York, NY 10006

-For months this year, Tom Krumenacker would step outside his Scripps Ranch home, walk halfway down the block, stop and wonder, "What am I doing here?
+For months, Tom Krumenacker would step outside his Scripps Ranch home, walk halfway down the block, stop and wonder, "What am I doing here?
 I'm outside and I'm in the neighborhood, right?
 But what am I doing here?"

 Said Dr. Christopher Marsh, a transplant surgeon at Scripps Green Hospital in La Jolla: "He probably could have walked in the middle of the street and been run over.
 He was just totally confused."